 Mapping in R

-To be fair, cartography and spatial analysis is not one of the easiest things to do in R. While nearly every statistical analysis you want to do has several packages that can accomplish the same task, rarely do they rely on drastically different types of data.
+To be fair, cartography and spatial analysis is not one of the easiest things to do in R. While nearly every statistical analysis we want to do has several packages that can accomplish the same task, rarely do they rely on drastically different types of data.
 This is why a lot of spatial analysis is still performed in programs such as ArcGIS or QGIS.
 However, moving from one program to another often requires reformatting the data which can also be cumbersome.
 So maintaining the data within a single program to manage, format, analyze, and visualize helps to create a usable, repeatable workflow.
-That’s why data analysis and visualization in R is becoming standard practice in many disciplines.
+Additionally, being able to view the code allows collaborators to see each decision made throughout the analysis.
+That’s why data analysis and visualization in R or Python is becoming standard practice in many disciplines.

 Data Types

 When using R for spatial analysis there are a number of graphics packages that can be used for everything from basic mapping to interactive maps.
-A few of these packages you may already be familiar with such as plot from base R, ggplot2, plotly, leaflet, or tmap.
-Many of these packages are dependent on other packages that help you manage, organize, and format spatial data.
-Packages such as sf “Simple Features for R”, terra “Methods for spatial data analysis with vector and raster data”, and stars “Tools for manipulating raster and vector data cubes” provide access to spatial data and spatial data formats for a number of other packages.
+A few of these packages you may already be familiar with such as plot from base R, ggplot2, plotly, or leaflet.
+Many of these packages have dependencies that help us manage, organize, and format spatial data.
+Packages such as sf “Simple Features for R”, terra “Methods for spatial data analysis with vector and raster data”, and raster “Geographic Data Analysis and Modeling” provide access to spatial data and spatial data formats for a number of other packages.
 In order to reduce the overall complexity of this exercise, we will not discuss all of the data formats or packages that can be used to analyze spatial data here.
 However, I will provide links to useful online resources in the exercise README document.

 Packages